felbus/comoketab/readme.md

+# comoketab

-# comoketab - bookmarks and readinglist for chrome and brave
+## Bookmarks and readinglist for chrome and brave

 #### Have a new tab page with all your bookmarks and readinglist